jemysh007/jemysh007/programming/Python.md

 ```

 ### 2.2 **Strings**

+Strings are sequences of characters enclosed in quotes.

 ```python
 s = "Hello, Python!"
 ```

 ### 2.3 **Booleans**

+Booleans represent `True` or `False` values.

 ```python
 is_active = True
 is_done = False
 ```

 ### 2.4 **Lists**

+Lists are ordered collections of items that can be of different types.

 ```python
 my_list = [1, 2, 3, "apple", 5.6]
 ```

 ### 2.5 **Tuples**

+Tuples are ordered collections of items that are immutable.

 ```python
 my_tuple = (1, 2, 3)
 ```

 ### 2.6 **Dictionaries**

+Dictionaries are collections of key-value pairs.

 ```python
 my_dict = {"name": "John", "age": 30}
 ```

 ### 2.7 **Sets**

+Sets are unordered collections of unique items.

 ```python
 my_set = {1, 2, 3, 4}
 ```